open-compensation-token-license/license-token-website/wikisrc/drip-network-tokenomics.md

 - **Ponzi Scheme Concerns:** Criticism of reliance on continuous participation.
 - **Regulatory Risks:** The potential impact of regulatory changes.

+To understand more about sustainability in blockchain, visit [sustainable-blockchain-practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ## 6. Community Governance and Development

 Drip Network emphasizes community governance, allowing token holders to influence platform development and decision-making.
 The team engages users for feedback, ensuring ongoing competitiveness and sustainability.
+For more on governance, explore [blockchain-governance](https://www.license-token.com/wiki/blockchain-governance).

 ## 7. Comparison with Other DeFi Platforms